UltraDefrag

 UltraDefrag is a disk defragmentation utility for Microsoft Windows.
 Prior to version 8.0.0 it was released under the GNU General Public License.

 In 2018, UltraDefrag sources have been relicensed to Green Gate Systems.
-Their enhanced version, released under a proprietary license, features automatic defragmentation, disk cleanup before defragmentation, graphical interface for setting user preferences, optimization of solid state drives, full compatibility with Windows 11 and 10, and is said to have much faster disk processing algorithms.
+Their enhanced version, released under a proprietary license, features placement of selected files to the fastest disk sectors, disk health monitoring and protection, automatic defragmentation, disk cleanup before defragmentation, graphical interface for setting user preferences, optimization of solid state drives, full compatibility with Windows 11 and 10, and is said to have much faster disk processing algorithms.

 UltraDefrag uses the defragmentation part of Windows API and works on Windows NT 4.0 and later.
 It supports FAT12, FAT16, FAT32, exFAT, and NTFS file systems.

 Jean-Pierre André, one of the developers of NTFS-3G, has created a fork of UltraDefrag 5 that runs on Linux.
 It only has a command-line interface.